Your cart

 5.6.
 Tip for Recovery From Mat Burn

-• Showering: Soak your mat burn in water.
+• Showering: Soak your body part in water having mat burn.
 Mix some disinfection in water.

 • Leave the Wound Open: Do not cover it with any clothes, let the wound heal in the open air.

-• Salt Water: Mix some salt into the water and soak your burn areas in the salted water.
-The sated water accelerates the healing significantly.
+• Salt Water: Mix some salt into the water and soak your burn areas in the salted water which accelerates the healing significantly.

 • Rest: Taking rest is the most important step in any recovery process.

-• Consult with Physicians: If your mat burns are not healing at home.
-Do not waste time, it will increase the possibility of getting an infection.
-Consult with your physician immediately.
+• Consult with Physicians: If your mat burns are not healing at home then instead of wasting your time, consult your physician immediately.

 6. Training With Mat Burn